flutter/website/src/get-started/install/_ios-setup.md

 Versions older than the latest stable version may still work, but are not recommended for Flutter development.
-Using old versions of Xcode to target bitcode is not supported, and is likely not to work.

 With Xcode, you’ll be able to run Flutter apps on an iOS device or on the simulator.